Wavelength-Dependent Electrical Readout of Spin Ensembles in a Thin-Film SiC-on-Insulator Platform

-{\bfseries Conclusion}\\ In summary, we have demonstrated electrical spin readout and coherent control of silicon vacancies in 4H-SiCOI over a wide range of wavelengths, establishing a route towards scalable, CMOS-compatible quantum devices in SiC.
-By implementing PDMR in a 1.3 µm thin-film SiCOI architecture and comparing the bulk SiC from the same wafer, we confirm that coherence properties are not significantly affected despite undergoing fabrication procedures outlined in the supplementary, observing clear electrical Rabi oscillations and optical Hahn-echo coherence of $\approx$ 7 µs in both platforms. \\ Furthermore, we show for the first time that PDMR contrast persists across a wide excitation range (780 to 990 nm).
-Excitation wavelengths from 780 nm onwards are hypothesised to suppress background photocurrent from unintended charge sources, improving the contrast and signal-to-noise ratio.
-Wavelengths between 840 nm and 890 nm demonstrated Rabi SNR higher than optical measurements due to poor collection efficiency (see Figure S7).
-The contrast extends well beyond the 917 nm V2 $V_{\mathrm{Si}}^{-}$ zero-phonon line and having optimal contrast around the ZPL $\pm$ 20 nm, a regime difficult to access with conventional optical setups.
-Clear Rabi contrast persists up to 980 nm and evidence of contrast at 990 nm.
-The measurement limitation from wavelengths of 970 nm onwards is that the photocurrent signal approaches the dark current.
-Investigating PDMR at cryogenic temperatures could provide insight into using electrical readout of the spin for measurement of phonon vibronic states \cite{udvarhelyi_vibronic_2020, shang_local_2020}. \\ This work merges a scalable spin-state detection technique with a large scale optical initialisation platform, providing a foundation for electrical readout with spin systems and integrated photonics, enabling compact and scalable quantum devices.
+{\bfseries Conclusion}\\ In summary, we have demonstrated electrical spin readout and coherent control of silicon vacancies in 4H-SiCOI over a wide range of wavelengths, establishing a route toward scalable, CMOS-compatible quantum devices in SiC.
+By implementing PDMR in a 1.3 µm thin-film SiCOI architecture and comparing bulk SiC samples from the same wafer, we measure similar $T_2$ coherence times despite undergoing bonding, polishing and ICP etching, observing clear electrical Rabi oscillations and optical Hahn-echo coherence of $\sim$ 7 $\pm$ 0.5 µs in both the thin-film and unprocessed bulk material. \\ Furthermore, we show for the first time that PDMR contrast persists across a wide excitation range (780 to 990 nm).
+Excitation wavelengths from 780 nm onward are hypothesised to suppress a background photocurrent from unintended charge sources, improving the contrast and SNR.
+Wavelengths between 840 and 890 nm demonstrated a Rabi SNR higher than optical measurements due to poor collection efficiency (Figure \hyperref[sec:supp]{S6}).
+The contrast extends well beyond the 917 nm V2 $\mathrm{V}_{\mathrm{Si}}^{-}$ ZPL and having optimal contrast around the ZPL $\pm$ 20 nm, a regime difficult to access with conventional optical setups.
+Clear Rabi contrast persists up to 980 nm, with evidence of contrast at 990 nm.
+The measurement limitation from wavelengths of 970 nm onward is that the photocurrent signal approaches the dark current.
+Investigating PDMR at cryogenic temperatures could provide insight into using the electrical readout of the spin for measurement of phonon vibronic states \cite{udvarhelyi_vibronic_2020, shang_local_2020}. \\ This work combines SiCOI, a platform suitable for large-scale integrated photonic fabrication, with a scalable electrical spin-state detection technique that does not require collection optics.
+Integrated photonics enables independent spin initialisation across a SiCOI wafer, obtainable with optical waveguides.
+However, on-chip optical readout of these spin states requires fabricated single-photon detectors and demands optical frequency filtering of the initialisation laser with a high extinction ratio.
+Electrical readout, on the other hand, offers a more attractive path for scaling up thousands of on-chip spin detection systems based on patterned metal electrodes.
+A thin-film platform is essential for guiding light in integrated photonic waveguides.
+Our results thus provide the first evidence that electrical readout of spin systems (PDMR) is preserved after aggressive thin-film fabrication, a step toward realising future compact and scalable spin state detection via electrical readout and waveguides.
 By combining an array of electrical spin readout electrodes with an integrated photonic network, one could realise a quantum processing chip, useful for distributed quantum computing, enabled by a network of quantum processing modules \cite{main_distributed_2025}.
 Furthermore, in applications where optical entanglement is not required, an array of spatially separated PDMR electrodes on SiCOI—as shown in this work—can function as individual quantum sensor regions.
-This pixel array functions as a quantum charge-coupled device (QCCD), hypothetically yielding a versatile quantum imaging sensor that delivers spatially resolved measurements of electromagnetic fields and temperature, making it applicable for understanding the structure of organic compounds and imaging of electronic devices with sub-micrometre spatial resolution, extending beyond the limitations of widefield optical microscope setups \cite{briegel_optical_2025}.
+This pixel array functions as a quantum charge-coupled device, hypothetically yielding a versatile quantum imaging sensor that delivers spatially resolved measurements of electromagnetic fields and temperature, making it applicable for understanding the structure of organic compounds and imaging of electronic devices with submicrometre spatial resolution, extending beyond the limitations of wide-field optical microscopy setups \cite{briegel_optical_2025}.

 {\bfseries Author contributions}